 In terms of timing, the government’s plan to keep harmful single-use plastics out of the environment will come into effect in a few phases:

-- To start, the ban on the manufacture and import of the six categories of single-use plastics will come into effect in December 2022, with a few exceptions (for example, plastic ring carriers get an extra six-months grace time).
+- To start, the ban on the manufacture and import of the six categories of single-use plastics came into effect on Dec.
+20, 2022, with a few exceptions (for example, plastic ring carriers get an extra six-months grace time).

 - However, to give businesses in Canada time to transition and use up their existing stocks, the sale of these items won’t be prohibited until December 2023.